NL33/NSExampleApp_MemTest/README.md

   If you want to test memory use, try to build up a lot of memory.
 You can click on the video page at top right.

-  Even better, you can click on the red button here, and then go through to the other lists from there.
-On the last list (RLV with uniform data), you can also add items to local storage, to further use memory.
-Then, come back to the home page and see if memory use clears out.
+  Even better, try this:

+  1) Click on the red button on the home page to go to the first RLV list.

+  2) After scrolling around a bit, go directly to the ngFor list from the RLV list.

+  3) After scrolling there, go to the last RLV list.
+Scroll there and make selections.
+Then go the saved items page to view the selections.

+  4) Then return to the home page, where the saved items should be cleared out.

+  5) After about 5 minutes on the app on a real device, repeating stels 1-4, I find memory use steadily increasing.